outscale/terraform-provider-outscale/website/docs/r/oapi_public_ip_link.html.markdown

 The following arguments are supported:

-* `reservation_id` - (Optional) The allocation ID, required for instances in a VPC.
-* `allow_relink` - (VPC only) If set to true, allows an EIP that is already associated with an instance or a network interface to be reassociated with the instance or network interface you specify.
+* `allow_relink` - If true, allows the EIP to be associated with the VM or NIC that you specify even if it is already associated with another VM or NIC.
+If false, prevents the EIP from being associated with the VM or NIC that you specify if it is already associated with another VM or NIC.
-* `vm_id` - (Optional) The ID of the instance or of the network interface.
-* `nic_id` - (Optional) The ID of the network interface, required if the instance has more than one network interface.
+* `nic_id` - (Optional) (Net only) The ID of the NIC.
+This parameter is required if the VM has more than one NIC attached.
+Otherwise, you need to specify the VmId parameter instead.
+You cannot specify both parameters at the same time.
-* `private_ip` - (Optional) The primary or secondary private IP address to associate with the External IP address.
+* `private_ip` - (Optional) (Net only) The primary or secondary private IP address of the specified NIC.
+By default, the primary private IP address.
+* `public_ip_id` - (Optional) The allocation ID of the EIP.
+In a Net, this parameter is required.
+* `vm_id` - (Optional) The ID of the VM.
+  * In the public Cloud, this parameter is required.
+  * In a Net, this parameter is required if the VM has only one NIC.
+Otherwise, you need to specify the NicId parameter instead.
+You cannot specify both parameters at the same time.
 * `public_ip` - (Optional) The External IP address.

 ## Attributes Reference

-* `reservation_id` - The ID of the address allocation for use with a VPC.
-The ID of the allocation.
+* `link_public_ip_id` - The ID representing the association of the EIP with the VM or the NIC.
-* `link_id` - The ID of the address association with an instance in a VPC.
-The ID of the association.
+* `nic_account_id` - The account ID of the owner of the NIC.
-* `vm_id` - The ID of the instance the address is associated with.
-The ID of the instance.
+* `nic_id` - The ID of the NIC the EIP is associated with (if any).
-* `nic_id` - The ID of the instance or of the network interface.
+* `private_ip` - The private IP address associated with the EIP.
-* `private_ip` - The primary or secondary private IP address to associate with the External IP address.
+* `public_ip` - The External IP address (EIP) associated with the NAT service.
+* `public_ip_id` - The allocation ID of the EIP associated with the NAT service.
-* `public_ip` - The External IP address.
+* `vm_id` - The ID of the VM the External IP (EIP) is associated with (if any).
 * `request_id` - The ID of the request.